 What if you can’t afford it?
 If you have budgetary constraints just do what you can.
 Every bit helps.
 Try to prioritise your list of things to do.
 The absolute essentials when fixing faults are patching cracks which are a lot more damaging to a sale than peeling paint (though I would still advocate you fixing that too) and repairing faults to fixtures such as leaking taps and toilets or broken light fittings.
 Only repair things yourself that you can do properly.

 Often repairs and improvements are not as expensive as you might think.
 Once you have your list, get tradespeople in to give you quotes on everything.
 Always obtain more one quote unless the repair is minor.
 Remember, you don’t need the Rolls-Royce job, you only require the minimum.
 If a particular wall has a hairline crack have it fixed and painted.
 Remember these days it’s not always essential to repaint the surrounding wall(s) as painters can match colours quite accurately.

-Vendor Marketing – Melbourne’s most qualified vendor advocates specialises in both property marketing and real estate agent selection for home sellers within inner Melbourne, therefore we are able to assist you in fixing faults as part of preparing a home for sale.
+Vendor Marketing – Melbourne’s most qualified vendor advocates, specialises in both property marketing and real estate agent selection for property sellers within Melbourne, therefore we are able to assist you in fixing faults as part of preparing a home for sale.